-I remember a day when my husband and I would make last minute plans to go out, and bam, we were out.
+I remember the times when my husband and I would make last minute plans to go out, and bam, we were out.
 Now it takes a lot more planning with the kiddos.
 Here’s a cheat sheet to make sure you have all your bases covered before getting out!

 Getting a Baby-Sitter

-- Plan ahead: It’s much easier to get a baby-sitter a month ahead of time than the day before – for obvious reasons.
-I keep a list of possible baby-sitters in the Family Planning notebook so that I’m not scrambling trying to think of people (see a Printable for your baby-sitting list at the end of this post!).
+- Plan ahead: It’s much easier to get a babysitter a month ahead of time than the day before – for obvious reasons.
+I keep a list of possible babysitters in the Family Planning notebook so that I’m not scrambling or trying to think of people at the eleventh hour (see a Printable for your babysitting list at the end of this post!).

-- Consider your possibilities: Think of nearby friends and relatives that would make good baby-sitters.
-Ask your friends who have children if they have good baby-sitters they can recommend.
+- Consider your possibilities: Think of nearby friends and relatives that would make good babysitters.
+Ask your friends who have children and have had good babysitters if they can recommend.
 Consider coworkers and their children, and people you know from church or clubs.
-If you’re always on the look out to add people to your list of possible baby-sitters, you won’t be stuck without one as often.
+If you’re always on the lookout to add people to your list of possible babysitters, you won’t be stuck without one as often.
 (Of course, do your homework to make sure they’re trustworthy before leaving your children with them.)

 What to do Ahead of Time

-- Get cash: A lot of people don’t use check books anymore, and of course baby-sitters can’t take credit cards.
+- Get cash: A lot of people don’t use chequebooks anymore, and of course, baby-sitters can’t take credit cards.
 It’s easiest for everyone if you take cash out ahead of time and have it ready for your sitter.

 - Make a plan for transportation and getting into and out of the house.
 You’ll want to leave car seats (even if it’s just for an emergency), and a plan for the sitter to lock the house behind him or her, yet be able to get back in.
 If the sitter plans to go somewhere, also leave a fully packed diaper bag and a stroller.